gsyx666/AModStudio3/README.md

 #### BUGS And PROBLEMS:
 - `[Fixed]` : Nox Running But Not Showing in Device List..
 Fixed using "adb connect"
 - `[BUG]` : Split Apk crashes when run.
+- `PROBLEM` : Font on tabbed File Viewer Not Effective .
+WHY?